 I wash my hands and we all eat together at the table.
 I help prepare the meals and help set and clear the table.
 We usually play a phonics (linked to Letters and Sounds phase 1) or maths game when we are together at meal times.
 We also reflect on what we have done in the morning and talk about what we would like to do in the afternoon and where we would like to play.

 After we have helped tidy up after lunch, we have afternoon play.
 Mia plays alongside me and supports me, for example with my language and behavior.
 Mia pops in some learning along the way.

 If I need a sleep, I will lie down in a cosy space and have a nap.
 If its just a rest I need then we will all lie down and listen to a story CD.

-If we didn’t do our project work in the morning, then we do it in the afternoon.
-Mia encourages us to find things from home that relate to our project so that we can talk about it.
+If we didn’t have the opportunity to do our themed activity in the morning, then we do it in the afternoon.
+Mia encourages us to find things from home that relate to our theme so that we can talk about it.
 The older ones may do a ‘show and tell’.
-Sometimes Mia sends us home with some activities based on our project to do with our own family.
+Sometimes Mia sends us home with some activities based on our theme to do with our own family.

 Before the school run, I help tidy up and then we all sit down together to listen to stories and look at books that my friends and me have chosen.
 Mia chooses books too, so we listen to lots of different books.
 I learn to sit and listen and sometimes I enjoy joining in with the story telling.